KQM-git/TCL/characters/cryo/ayaka.md

 | N1C Spam | 66.46% + 80.13%×3 (306.85%) | 97 | 189.80%/s |

 * Ayaka's charged attack ICDs are separate from her normal attack.
+* Ayaka's charged attacks are the first to work in a special way, as follows: When Ayaka starts her CA:
+  * First: A hitscan occurs for enemies in a radius around her after the NA is over.
+  * Second: After selecting an enemy (closest target or random?), Ayaka will spawn a gadget that locks onto that enemy and follows them regardless of her normal range.
+  * Third: After a brief period, this gadget will stop following the enemy and do an additional 3 hitscans, one for each hit.
+  * Fourth: A cut with a hitbox will be spawned for each enemy in range of the hitscans.
+This cut has a hitbox that can hit multiple enemies, but there is an ICD between each cut doing damage to the same enemy.
+If an enemy leaves the gadget's range while it is still performing the hitscans, the enemy will not be affected by the remaining hitscans.
+Conversely, the remaining hitscans will affect any enemy that enters the gadget's range even after it has started.

 **Plunge Attacks**
 Plunges from mid-air to strike the ground below, damaging enemies along the path and dealing AoE DMG upon impact.